garrandall/popular-music-data/tracks/i-think-i-can-beat-mike-tyson-d-j--jazzy-jeff-the-fresh-prince.md

 I drink water 20 gallons a pop
 And I can throw a Volkswagon a whole half block
 (he can do it too)
-And 4 million sit ups...in a minute....
+And 4 million sit ups...in a minute...
 ..I ain't lying I did it
 (he done it)
 The general public thought I was a fool